 We’ve come a long way.

 The truth is, all of these are pretty good choices.
 Long gone are the days when you needed a designer and a programmer to create a site that didn’t look like a teenager made it in 1998.
 It’s pretty easy at this point for just about anyone to make an attractive, functional website, and much of that is due to the fierce competition between these and other blogging platforms.
 We still prefer WordPress as it’s basically the industry standard and the plugins are fantastic, but there are other options out there that are nearly as good and that some will find better based on their needs.
+Of course, there are always new platforms coming out, so it pays to see which of these may suit your needs best.
 There are also a few niche areas where some bloggers will find their sweet spot.
 At the end of the day, the platform matters much less than the content, so don’t sweat it too much.
 Get set up and start writing!

 Writing a blog is all well and good, but if you’re not going to share it, people aren’t going to read it.
 Social media is the most powerful tool for getting your work out there, but it can be hard to stay on top of so many different accounts.
 Missinglettr, automatically generates Tweets and other social content based on intelligent natural language processing of your blog post.
 All you have to do is approve the Tweets, and Missinglettr will promote them for you.
 It’s free to get started!